 - Students should seek reimbursement through your CH31 counselor for any application fees.

 - Indicate that you are a veteran on your admissions application.
-Contact your admissions counselor when you are admitted, and tell them you are fully reimbursed by the VA using CH 31 benefits.
+Contact the veterans certifying official when you are admitted, and tell them you are fully reimbursed by the VA using CH 31 benefits.

-- Complete form 22-1905 with your CH 31 counselor.
-Bring the 22-1905 to your School Certifying Official.
-Bring a copy of the 22-1905 to the Bursar’s Office and request a books voucher.
-Keep you receipt.
+- Book vouchers are issued by the Bursar’s Office.
+Keep your receipt for any purchases.
 Bring your receipt back to the Bursar’s Office so that they may send an invoice for your books to your CH 31 counselor.

-, to notify the VA that you’re currently registered and attending classes.
-The SCO will certify your enrollment every term prior to the start of each term.
-The SCO will also monitor your enrollment and report changes in enrollment to the VA.
+Your veterans certifying official (VCO) submits online form 22-1999, Enrollment Certification, to notify the VA that you’re currently registered and attending classes.
+The VCO will certify your enrollment every term prior to the start of each term.
+The VCO will also monitor your enrollment and report changes in enrollment to the VA.
 Changes in enrollment may create adjustments in your benefits payout.